Drachenkaetzchen/VoronPCB/VoronPCBStandards.md

 Every header which is connected to a MOSFET must have the maximum current documented in the pin diagram.
 If possible, also on the board's silkscreen.

+## Status LED

+Provide a status LED connected to the MCU.
+If a DFU LED is implemented, it can be re-used.
+It must be clearly documented that the LED is purely user-controllable or serves a dual function to indicate DFU mode and is user-controllable.
+This is important for software like Katapult to indicate it's own bootloader mode.

 # Optional

 ## Indicate DFU mode is active